-Photodynamic therapy involves the application of a light-sensitive (photosensitiser) gel to the affected area of your skin.
-Photosensitiser is activated when exposed to specific wavelengths of light.
+Photodynamic therapy involves the application of a light-sensitive (photosensitiser) cream to the affected area of your skin.
+The photosensitiser is activated when exposed to specific wavelengths of light.
 A chemical reaction takes place depriving the affected tissue of oxygen and this ultimately causes the destruction of abnormal skin cells.
 Over time the damaged tissue crusts and sheds along with the skin’s natural turnover cycle.

 Daylight PDT can be used to treat general photodamage and actinic (solar) keratosis.
 Actinic keratoses are dry scaly patches of skin that are caused by long-term sun exposure.
 The patches are considered pre-cancerous and while most do not go on to develop into skin cancer, treatment is generally advised.